 To help you better understand the context of this verse let’s first take a look at Adam.
 God is a spirit and as such he is not dependent on the flow of human blood to sustain his existence.
 I would challenge you to first explain from whom did Adam receive his blood (a man God created from dirt); didn’t Adam’s blood come from God?
 Of course, it did, regardless of how it entered Adam’s body, it was God who caused Adam to have blood.
 We tend to overlook that God took dirt and created a man that had blood, blood vessels, a liver, gallbladder, pancreas and skeletal structure, (just to mention a few of the numerous parts that God caused to be part of Adam’s makeup).
 There is no scripture to support that God gave Adam all these amazing anatomical parts, but modern science has dissected human beings to find out just how miraculous the creation of Adam was.

 God never required blood to sustain his existence, he always existed as God, mankind needed blood to exist as a living being outside the supernatural exceptions such as Jesus who has a glorified body, or Lazarus who was restored to life.

 If we create a great work of art, it is said to be our work, our creation, we “breathed life into it,” we own that creation; it is our canvas, our paint, our inspiration.
 Man is God’s work, his creation, he literally breathed life into all of mankind, everything about the man was his…his blood, his bones, his skin, his spirit, and his soul.

-Note: Although God is said to have created everything that exist (including blood), the creator (God) is never considered to be the creatures (or components of the creature) he created.
+Note: Although God is said to have created everything that exists (including blood), the creator (God) is never considered to be the creatures (or components of the creature) he created.
 Even though God created the Heavens and Earth, God is not considered to be the earth literally.